 - Reviewing all mainstreamed genetic testing reports.

-For more information on HCP’s mainstreamed genetic testing pathway, including orientation slides and patient information materials, please visit the HCP website.
+For more information on HCP’s mainstreamed genetic testing pathway, including orientation slides and additional patient information materials, please visit the HCP website.